John Murtha: Personal life

+Murtha married his wife Joyce on June 10, 1955.
+They had three children: a daughter, Donna, and twin sons, Patrick and John M., who live in Johnstown.
+In 2006, Murtha received the John F. Kennedy Profile in Courage Award and the Scripps Howard Super Sage Award in a coin flip with Vince Neil, Motley Crue's lead singer.
+Murtha and Neil both predicted Pittsburgh would beat Seattle, 21-7, in Super Bowl XL.
+The actual final score was Pittsburgh, 21-10.
+Their predictions were the closest out of 100 participants in the Scripps Howard Celebrity Super Bowl Poll.

 Murtha was first hospitalized with gallbladder problems for a few days in December 2009 and had surgery on January 28, 2010, at Bethesda Naval Hospital.
 Longtime friend and fellow Pennsylvania Democratic representative Bob Brady said Murtha's large intestine was damaged during the normally routine laparoscopic surgery, causing an infection.
 Due to the complication, Murtha was again hospitalized two days later, and died on the afternoon of February 8, 2010, in the Virginia Hospital Center in Arlington, Virginia, with his family by his side.
-He is buried on February 16, 2010, at Grandview Cemetery in Johnstown, Pennsylvania.
+He was buried on February 16, 2010, at Grandview Cemetery in Johnstown, Pennsylvania.

 Speaker of the House Nancy Pelosi said in a statement on the day of his death, "With the passing of John Murtha, America has lost a great patriot."
 House Republican Leader John Boehner said, "Our nation has lost a decorated veteran."

 On April 9, 2010, Secretary of the Navy Ray Mabus signed an official memo to the Chief of Naval Operations, designating the naming of an amphibious transport dock (LPD), a type of naval warship, as the (LPD-26).
 The Navy Times said the official announcement "added fuel to an already smoldering backlash online."

 In October 2011, it was revealed that the FBI had investigated Murtha for possible ethics violations.
 No charges were ever filed.

 A special election was held to fill the seat left vacant by the late congressman, taking place on May 18 to coincide with that state's primaries for Senate and governor.
 The Democratic candidate, Mark Critz, defeated Republican candidate Tim Burns to win Murtha's seat.

-The University of Pittsburgh houses The John P. Murtha Congressional Papers containing the documentation of Representative Murtha and his duties while in office.
+The University of Pittsburgh houses the John P. Murtha Congressional Papers containing the documentation of Representative Murtha and his duties while in office.
 The collection contains correspondence, legislative files, reports, subjects covering the Defense Department, the Department of the Interior, economic development, energy, and labor.
 The collection also contains photographic and audio-video materials, memorabilia, and awards.

-The John Murtha Johnstown–Cambria County Airport is named after the Congressman.
+The John Murtha Johnstown–Cambria County Airport is also named after the congressman.